|

 The AFCD encourages trade members involved in the application of pesticides to produce their own Code of practice with a view to promoting safe work practices in the use, storage and transport of pesticides.
 Over the years, the Department has assisted the trade in developing as well as updating their codes of practice on pesticide use in various business sectors, ranging from general pest control to sports turf management.

-Code of Practice provided by AFCD:
+Code of Practice jointly provided by AFCD, FEHD and LCSD:

 Code of Practice provided by local associations: